CFMTech/slides-osxp21/slides.md

 * How do we monitor the resource consumption? <!-- .element: class="fragment" data-fragment-index="2" -->
 * How do we compare resource usage between runs? <!-- .element: class="fragment" data-fragment-index="3" -->
 * If we rely on a third party, how can we check its evolution? <!-- .element: class="fragment" data-fragment-index="4" -->
-* Optionally, how can we check such requirements from CI? <!-- .element: class='fragment" data-fragment-index="5" -->
+* Optionally, how can we check such requirements from CI? <!-- .element: class="fragment" data-fragment-index="5" -->

 ---
 ##### Initial attempt